There’s no way to determine whether a sitemap will benefit an SEO campaign. But there’s no harm in creating one.

 Each time a new blog is posted, you’ll receive a notification, it’s really that simple.

-HTML Sitemap Vs XML Sitemap — A Brief Comparison
+What is HTML sitemap in SEO vs XML sitemap — A Brief Comparison

-HTML sitemaps are created to understand users, while XML sitemaps are specifically created for search engine spiders.
+HTML sitemaps are a crucial part of HTML sitemap SEO that are created to understand users, while XML sitemaps are specifically created for search engine spiders.
 The XML file helps search engine spiders quickly extract a site’s important details.

-On the other hand, an HTML sitemap helps users find pages on your website that they have been looking for.
-While an XML sitemap makes your website search-engine-friendly by allowing crawlers to know which URLs to crawl, an HTML sitemap boosts your search rankings by making the site user-friendly.
+In the context of HTML and XML sitemaps for SEO, these help users quickly find pages on your website that they have been looking for.
+While an XML sitemap makes your website search-engine-friendly by allowing crawlers to know which URLs to crawl, an HTML sitemap boosts your search rankings by HTML sitemap for your site user-friendly.

 After all, search engines rank websites higher when they ensure easy navigation and provide visitors with a better user experience.